Change of measure through the Legendre transform: Some change-of-measure inequalities

-We apply \Cref{Theorem_optim_c} to the most popular $f$-divergences found in the literature. \Cref{table:summary} presents a summary of all the resulting change of measure inequalities.
-Note that the optimal values of $\lambda$ and the Legendre transform $f^*$ are gathered, when available, in \Cref{tab:proof_fdiv} which is deferred to \Cref{sec:proofs}.
+We apply \Cref{thm:ch2_1:theorem_optim_c} to the most popular $f$-divergences found in the literature. \Cref{table:ch2_1:fdiv_bounds} presents a summary of all the resulting change-of-measure inequalities.
+Note that the optimal values of $\lambda$ and the Legendre transform $f^*$ are gathered, when available, in \Cref{table:app_2:proof_fdiv}.

+\begin{proof} The proof for each bound follows the same pattern: for each $f$-divergence, compute $f^*$, check whether $(1/f'')$ is concave, then apply accordingly either \cref{eq:ch2_1:tight_2_degrees} or \cref{eq:ch2_1:loose_2_degrees} to obtain:

+Then optimise on $\lambda$ and $c$ whenever feasible.
+We therefore sum up the proofs in \Cref{table:app_2:proof_fdiv} which details the form of the $f^*$ as well as the optimal value of $\lambda$ when computable.

+The Kullback--Leibler, power divergence for $1<p\leq 2$ and Pearson $\chi^2$ satisfy $1/f''$ concave, and we therefore use \Cref{eq:ch2:tight_upper_bound}.
+All the other bounds use \Cref{eq:ch2:loose_bound}.
+For the total variation, it is simple to see that to get non trivial bounds, we need to pick $c\leq \frac{1}{2}-D_{\max}$.
+Diminishing $c$ to $c-\delta c$ decreases the integral by at most $\delta c$ (the threshold can only dampen the decrease), while the other term increases by $\delta c$.
+This implies that $c^*=\frac{1}{2}-D_{\max}$.

+For the Vincze--Le Cam divergence, we are in the situation described in \Cref{rmk:ch2:upperbound_f_star}.
+The upper bound obtained through $\tilde{f}$ is much more tractable than the one obtained through $f$, and in particular, it can be optimised on the scale parameter $\lambda$.
+It is this bound through $\tilde{f}$ which we use to obtain the final bound.
+Using the Legendre transform of $f_{\lvert \mathbb{R}_+}$ yields this tighter, though less tractable, inequality for all $c\geq 0$, $\lambda>0$